JonKing93/DASH/Tutorials/welcome.md

 ### Data Assimilation

-DASH also includes many modules for implementing data assimilation.
+DASH also includes modules for implementing data assimilation.

 * To use proxy-system models (PSMs) to estimate proxy records, see the [PSM tutorial](psm\welcome).
 * To implement a Kalman Filter, see the [kalmanFilter tutorial](kalman\welcome).